 Erectile dysfunction, or ED, is one of the most common sexual dysfunctions experienced by men.
 Although it’s usually associated with older men, ED can affect men of all ages, with 30 million men in the United States alone affected by some degree of erectile dysfunction.

-Numerous different treatments are available for erectile dysfunction, from medications such as sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®) and avanafil (Stendra®) to habits and lifestyle changes, vacuum devices and more.
+Numerous different treatments are available for erectile dysfunction, from medications such as sildenafil (the active ingredient in Viagra®, generic Viagra), tadalafil (Cialis®) and avanafil (Stendra®) to habits and lifestyle changes, vacuum devices and more.

 One treatment for erectile dysfunction that’s less well known than others is shockwave therapy, or low-intensity extracorporeal shockwave therapy (LI-ESWT).